-Many of NATO’s summit meetings can be considered as milestones in the evolution of the Alliance.
+Many of NATO's summit meetings were milestones in the evolution of the Alliance.
 For instance, the first post-Cold War summit was held in London, in 1990, and outlined proposals for developing relations with Central and Eastern European countries.
-A year later, in Rome, NATO Heads of State and Government published a new Strategic Concept that reflected the new security environment.
+A year later, in Rome, NATO Heads of State and Government published a Strategic Concept that reflected the new security environment.
 This was the first time ever that a NATO Strategic Concept was issued as a public document.
 At the same summit, NATO established the North Atlantic Cooperation Council – a forum that officially brought together NATO and partner countries from Europe, Central Asia and the Caucasus.

-The 1997 Madrid and Paris Summits invited the first countries of the former Warsaw Pact – the Czech Republic, Hungary and Poland – to join NATO, and established partnerships between NATO and Russia and Ukraine, while the 2002 Prague Summit saw major commitments to improving NATO’s capabilities and transformed the military command structure.
+The 1997 Madrid and Paris Summits invited the first countries of the former Warsaw Pact – Czechia, Hungary and Poland – to join NATO, and established partnerships between NATO and Russia and Ukraine, while the 2002 Prague Summit saw major commitments to improving NATO's capabilities and transformed the military command structure.

 Implementation of summit decisions

 Typically, the decisions taken at a summit meeting are issued in declarations and communiqués.
 These are public documents that explain the Alliance's decisions and reaffirm Allies' support for NATO policies.
 The summit declarations and communiqués are linked below for each NATO summit.

-The decisions are then translated into action by the relevant actors, according to the area of competency and responsibility: the NAC’s subordinate committees and NATO’s command structure, which cover the whole range of the Organization’s functions and activities.
+The decisions are then translated into action by the relevant actors within NATO, according to the area of competency and responsibility: the NAC's subordinate committees and NATO's command structure, which cover the whole range of the Organization's functions and activities.

-From the founding of NATO until the end of the Cold War – over 40 years – there were ten summit meetings.
+From the founding of NATO in 1949 until the end of the Cold War – over 40 years – there were 10 summit meetings.
 Since 1990, their frequency has increased considerably in order to address the changes brought on by the new security challenges.
-In total, 32 summits have taken place since 1949, as well as a number of leaders’ or special meetings (London, December 2019; the inauguration of the new headquarters, Brussels, May 2017; the visit of the newly elected President of the United States, Brussels, June 2001).

-NATO summit meetings are held in one of the member countries, including Belgium, at NATO HQ.
+NATO summit meetings are held in one of the member countries (including at NATO Headquarters in Belgium).
 Members volunteer to host a summit meeting and, after evaluating all offers, the NAC makes the final decision concerning the location.

 Madrid, 29-30 June 2022